hargoniX/bachelor/thesis/thesis.typ

 amount of meta information this time as can be seen in @adv_tx_read, the relevant pieces for our basic configuration
 are:
 1. The Packet Buffer Address, it points to the data that we wish to send
-2. They PAYLEN, it contains how large the packet is as a whole.
+2. The PAYLEN, it contains how large the packet is as a whole.
 As we again only use single descriptor packets this has the same value as DTALEN
 3. The DTYP contains what kind of descriptor we are using since the hardware also supports a legacy format.
 This is always set to the advanced format in our driver.
 4. The DCMD is a bit vector for a series of options, the relevant ones for our configuration are:
    1. DEXT which indicates that we use advanced descriptors as well
    2. RS which makes the hardware report the status of the descriptor by setting the DD bit
    3. IFCS which makes the hardware compute the Ethernet CRC frame checksum for us
    4. EOP which has the same semantics as in receive descriptors
 5. The STA which has a single relevant field, the DD bit with the same semantics as in receive descriptors

-The procedure to send a packet is very similar to the receive one, we insert a read descriptor at the beginning of the section that is owned by the software and advance the RDT.
+The procedure to send a packet is very similar to the receive one, we insert a read descriptor at the beginning of the section that is owned by the software and advance the TDT.
 Eventually, the hardware picks up on the new descriptor, processes it and writes a write-back descriptor with DD set.
-The transmit write-back descriptors have a much simpler structure, as can be seen in @adv_tx_wb, they only contain a STA field with the same structure as STA in the read descriptors.
+The transmit write-back descriptors have a much simpler structure, as can be seen in @adv_tx_wb.
+They only contain a STA field with the same structure as STA in the read descriptors.

 #figure(
   bfield(bits: 64,